Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Image rating study

 \paragraph{Stimuli} The stimuli we used in this study stem from the Nencki Affective Picture System (NAPS) \cite{marchewka2014nencki}.
 It consists of 1,356 realistic, high-quality photographs for which affective ratings were collected from 204 participants.
 They are divided into five categories: people, faces, animals, objects, and landscapes.
 We selected images from the categories of people, faces, animals, and landscapes as they represent genres frequently seen on social media \cite{leder2022swipes}.

-Following the approach of \cite{mould2012emotional}, we divided the valence-arousal space into distinct regions.
+Following the approach of Mould et al. \cite{mould2012emotional}, we divided the valence-arousal space into distinct regions.
 We excluded regions that are positioned near the optimization target (low arousal/neutral valence) as for images in these regions the adaptations are minimal by design.
 The final image selection was drawn from four clusters: mid arousal/low valence, high arousal/low valence, mid arousal/high valence, and high arousal/high valence (see Figure \ref{fig:selected_stimuli}).
-For the task, we selected 17 images from these clusters that appeared to induce strong emotions in viewers.
-To keep the study within a certain time frame and to have an equal number of images selected per cluster, we selected a subset of 12 images (three per cluster).
-Thus, we excluded 5 images were changes introduced by algorithms were barely visible or introduced artifacts.
+From each cluster, we selected three images, resulting in a total of 12 stimuli.
 In addition, we sampled 5 images from the whole valence arousal spectrum to show in the calibration phase of the experiment.
 As the usage rights of NAPS prohibit publishing its images, the stimuli are not displayed here.

-The 12 images form a block that was adapted according to each adaptation condition.
-For the order within each block, we followed the study design of \cite{mould2012emotional}, starting and ending with lower-arousal, positive images to ease participants into the new technique and leave them with a positive sentiment.
+The 12 images form a block, presented in each condition.
+For the order within each block, we followed the study design of Mould et al. \cite{mould2012emotional}, starting and ending with lower-arousal, positive images to ease participants into the new technique and leave them with a positive sentiment.
 Specifically, we began and concluded each block with images from the mid arousal/high valence cluster, then proceeded counterclockwise through the specified clusters in the valence-arousal space.

 \paragraph{Task} Participants were asked to observe an emotional image for a minimum of five seconds.
 After these five seconds, participants could choose to either continue viewing the image or proceed with the experiment by pressing the space key on their keyboard.
+The total viewing duration was recorded as observation time.
 Following that, participants were directed to the next webpage, where they were asked to complete a validated questionnaire, which collects emotional valence and arousal ratings \cite{bradley1994measuring}.
 Additionally, they were asked to rate a Likert item assessing the quality of the image (adjusted from \cite{mould2012emotional}).
 To prevent emotional contamination between images, we showed a neutral stimulus after each image-questionnaire pair.
+The task was repeated for all 12 images in each condition.